CosmosScripter/3d_printer/README.md

 This mod adds a 3D printer, which allows you to craft items only using plastic sheet, as long as you have a blueprint of the item and enough battery.

 To use a 3D printer, insert a blueprint, a charged battery, and the exact plastic sheet count required.
-After that, punch the printer and check it's inventory, the item output will be in the plastic input.
+After that, punch the printer and check it's inventory, the item output will be there.
 ---------------------------------------------
 See: license.txt for license.